This web page is an explanation by Keith Dixon-Roche of the origins and workings of the universe.

 The matter ejected will have comprised various sizes of discrete bodies, the largest of which became the galactic force-centres, and the smaller of which will have entered into orbit - owing to gravitational pull and variable relative velocity - around the galactic force-centres.

 As the galaxies travel away, the potential energy induced by the Great Attractor is slowing down their travel-rate; it is claimed that the Milky Way's velocity today is 6E+05 m/s (according to numerous sources).
 Eventually, this potential energy (gravity) will stop it altogether and return it all to a common point, where it will re-accumulate into another ultimate body.
 After which, the coupling ratio will again be compromised and another 'Big-Bang' will occur.
+This repeating event occurs naturally; it requires no outside assistance.

 The time between these 'Big-Bangs' is a universal period.